hbroek/reken/documentation/developer-guide/chapter-4.md

 </div>
 ```

-This example generates 5 spans each containing a star emoji.
+This example generates five spans, each containing a star emoji.

-During iterating the variable name contains a property `index`.
-With the `index` property you have access to index of the current element.
+During iteration, the variable name contains a property `index`.
+With the `index` property, you have access to an index of the current element.

 **Example:**
 ```html